jamilettel/smart-toilet-paper-dispenser/logbook.md

 Before adding the code to the IoT device, I wanted to add the PIR sensor.
 I tried adding it for a few hours, it did not work, so I abandonned the idea of adding the PIR sensor.
 Will continue working on the IoT interactions with the server.

+IoT device + server are now finished.
+Will try to setup a react server so I can code it tomorrow.